MieChong11/OSProject/README.md

 22.04.01 Ubuntu, 64-bit architecture

-14. What is the difference between **ls** vs **ls -asl**. ***(1 mark)*** **ls** is used to list the files and directories in a directory, while **ls -asl** is used to show the hidden files, disk usage, and detailed file information.
+14. What is the difference between **ls** vs **ls -asl**. ***(1 mark)*** -**ls** is used to list the files and directories in a directory, while **ls -asl** is used to show the hidden files, disk usage, and detailed file information.
+•	ls: Lists files and directories in the current directory.
+•	ls -asl: Adds the following details:
+•	a: Shows all files, including hidden ones.
+•	s: Displays the allocated disk space of each file.
+•	l: Lists detailed information (e.g., permissions, ownership, size, modification time).

 15. What is the TLB size of the Virtual CPU. ***(1 mark)*** 2560 4K pages